Fair Hiring Guide

 Job-related questions are the key to a good reference check.
 You can ask about what the candidate’s duties were, how their performance was evaluated, and what strengths and weaknesses were identified, how independently they work, and how long they were employed.

-It is a good practice to develop a set of reference questions and use them for each candidate on which you are seeking information.
+Develop a set of reference questions based on job related criteria, and use them for each candidate on which you are seeking information.
 Or, you may refer to the form provided here for a good list of reference check questions you can use as they are written, or modify to suit your needs.
-Remember that the illegal questions you cannot use during interviews also pertains to reference checks.
+Remember that the illegal questions you cannot use during interviews also pertain to reference checks.

 After identifying yourself and your reason for calling, ask what kind of work relationship the reference has had with the candidate and describe the job.
 The reference's first-hand observation of performance is most valuable, and you have a responsibility to evaluate the credibility of the information you receive in the reference check.
 You can do this by comparing the comments from one reference to another, and you may even follow up with the applicant to verify some of the information.

-Important Note: You may ask about whether the candidate had an acceptable attendance record but may not ask about their illnesses, use of sick leave, medical leave, or workers’ compensation.
+Important Note: You may ask about whether the candidate had an acceptable attendance record but may not ask about any illnesses, use of sick leave, medical leave, or workers’ compensation, or absences due to child care needs.
 Do not discuss a candidate's disability, and ignore any information about disability that is volunteered.
 If a reference begins to discuss impermissible areas, quickly steer the discussion back to job-related topics.

 Internal Candidates

-You should check the references of a UC Santa Cruz candidate in the same manner as any other candidate, including contacting current and former supervisors - this provides an opportunity to validate anecdotal or secondhand information
+It is strongly recommended that you check the references of a UC Santa Cruz candidate in the same manner as any other candidate, including contacting current and former supervisors - this provides an opportunity to validate anecdotal or secondhand information.

-Hiring Managers and/or their designee can view the personnel file for UC Santa Cruz internal candidates upon receiving permission from the candidate, or may only view the candidate’s performance appraisals without permission.
+Hiring Managers and/or their designee can view the personnel file for UC Santa Cruz internal candidates; the past job descriptions and past performance appraisals are provided for reference purposes.

 Confidentiality